noiseprotocol/noise_spec/noise.md

 4.1.
 Message processing
 ------------------------

-Writing a handshake message requires:

- * A session

- * A buffer to write the message into

- * A descriptor

- * Payload data (may be zero bytes).
+Writing a handshake message requires a session, a buffer, a descriptor, and payload data (which may be zero bytes).
 First the descriptor is processed sequentially.
 Then `WritePayload(buffer, payload)` is called on the session.

 To read the message the descriptor is processed sequentially.
 Then `ReadPayload(buffer)` is called to return the payload.